 The Bottom Line

-Products such as these fail to address the fact that in order to render the effects, or even the lack thereof, the user must first use a flame to light the end, and inhale smoke.
-The advertisements claim that these products help the user “quit smoking”.
-However, one cannot quit smoking by using a product that requires them to smoke in order to do so.
+Products such as these fail to address the fact that in order to render the effects or even the lack thereof, the user must first use a flame to light the end and inhale smoke.
+The advertisements claim that these products help the user “quit smoking.”
+However, one cannot quit smoking by using a product that requires them to smoke to do so.
 These products still require smoking, therefore by definition and action, one cannot quit smoking by use of these products.

-The products claim they are safer because they do not contain nicotine, however, they still embody the chemicals which may lead to several forms of cancer.
+The products claim they are safer because they do not contain nicotine; however, they still embody the chemicals which may lead to several forms of cancer.
 This fact does not imply safer.
-The fact that one may believe it is safer may ultimately lead the individual to smoke these cigarette alternatives more frequently, thus, leading to greater health hazards – and more quickly than traditional cigarettes.
+The fact that one may believe it is safer may ultimately lead the individual to smoke these cigarette alternatives more frequently, thus, leading to greater health hazards – quicker than traditional cigarettes.